 While some people debate what’s causing climate change and how important human activities are in driving it, one thing is clear to just about everyone: It’s happening.

-And if we can do anything to ameliorate this growing crisis, then future generations have every right to expect us to do it.
+And if we can do anything to ameliorate this growing crisis, future generations have every right to expect us to do it.

 If you’re like me, you may feel overwhelmed by the scope of the problem.
 Sometimes I feel less like a drop in the bucket and more like a drop in the sea.